 Intestate succession laws determine who will inherit what, and they are different in every state.
 Typically, the estate is split between the surviving spouse and children.
 In the event that an individual is single with no children, the state will decide which relatives will inherit the estate.
 If no relatives can be found, the entire estate goes to the state.
 This is one major reason why it is imperative to have a will.

 Without a will, there can be a lot of confusion and unfortunately, arguments.
 Leaving behind a will also means you are leaving behind clear and concise orders for what you would like to be done with your assets.
 If you are an individual who doesn’t have any family but would like to leave behind your estate to friends, a will ensures that the state does not take ownership of your estate.

-At Mestayer & Associates we can work with you to help fulfill your desires for your Will.
+At Mestayer Law Firm we can work with you to help fulfill your desires for your Will.
 Our experienced team knows exactly what needs to be included to ensure a smooth, seamless process.